ciresdem/cudem/docs/uncertainty.md

 The interpolation uncertainty is calculated for all interpolated cells in a resulting DEM using a split-sample method.

+The method used to calculate interpolation uncertainty is described in:

+Amante, C. J. (2018).
+Estimating coastal digital elevation model uncertainty.
+Journal of Coastal Research, 34(6), 1382-1397. https://doi.org/10.2112/JCOASTRES-D-17-00211.1

 #### Vertical Datum Transformation Uncertainty

 Whenever data is vertically transformed while processing a DEM, the uncertainty of that transformation is accumulated into the final TVU.